 Coffin scene is the most notable thriller scene as it uses almost all aspects of the thriller genre.
 The bride is literally buried alive creating an extremely claustrophobic atmosphere which clearly connotates entrapment.
 When the bride is buried the screen becomes black and sound plays a big part in heightening the experience for the viewers.
 We are able to hear the diegetic sound of the mud falling onto the coffin which adds large amounts of realism to the film.
 The realism is used to bring the audience into the action and to make

+them feel like they too are etrapped.
 Another way Tarantino utilises thriller conventions is through specific camera angles within the scene.
 For example when Bills Brother returns to his carvan Taratino uses a birds eye shot of him making him look small, the birds eye shot in this case is used to alert the audience that this character is a "low-life" and also gives the audience the impression that- like the bride, they too are spying on him.
 Also another common thriller convention Tarantino has used within the film is the use of close up.
 The close up has been used essentially to show the true emotion within the characters, the emotion often being fear and hate with the brides character.

 Tarantino has used Intertexual reference in Kill Bill by using Morricones soundtrack "Ecstasy of Gold" which is also used in the Sergio Leonie film The good, the bad and the ugly.
 When the soundtrack is used in The good, the Bad and the Ugly; Blondie and the "bad" and the "ugly" are having a three way duel and we are made aware that Blondie is a highly intelligent hero who can do whatever he wants.
 When the music is used in Kill Bill Volume 2 the Bride is being beaten up, however the music in reference to The good, the bad and the ugly suggests and almost foreshadows that she, like Blondie, is a hero and can do anything in the end.
 This reference not only shows Tarentino's respect for Leonie but also acts as an ironic comment on "the bads" and "the uglies" who try to defeat the Bride in Kill Bill.